-FUND KEY VOTES UNDERTAKEN OVER THE YEAR 1 JANUARY 2020 TO 31 DECEMBER 2020 BlackRock Aquila Connect AGL Energy Ltd. Item 7b: Approve Coal Closure Dates UK Equity BlackRock Investment Stewardship voted for this proposal on 7th October 2020 because BlackRock believe the company, and its shareholders, would benefit from a continued focus on long-term strategic planning covering several decades.
+FUND KEY VOTES UNDERTAKEN DURING THE YEAR - 1 JANUARY 2020 TO 31 DECEMBER 2020 BlackRock Aquila Connect AGL Energy Ltd. Item 7b: Approve Coal Closure Dates UK Equity BlackRock Investment Stewardship voted for this proposal on 7th October 2020 because BlackRock believe the company, and its shareholders, would benefit from a continued focus on long-term strategic planning covering several decades.
 We supported this proposal because BlackRock believe the company, and its shareholders, would benefit from a continued focus on long-term strategic planning covering several decades.
 AGL's 1.5-degree scenario analysis, aligned with the recommendations of the Taskforce on Climate-related Financial Disclosure (TCFD), implies it is possible to close the coal-fired Loy Yang plant twelve years ahead of the current scheduled closure.
 The proposal, and our support of it, affords the AGL board and executives the discretion to manage that timing to ensure an effective and safe closure at the appropriate time.
 Morgan Stanley Global Brands RELX Plc Approve Increase in Borrowing Limit Under the Company's Articles of Association MSIM voted against the resolution on 26th May 2020, which was considered significant.
-The rationale for the voting decision was that the increase to the borrowing powers was considered excessive.
-Wellington Global Impact Shriram Transport Finance Co.
-Ltd. Authority to Convert Debt into Shares and Issue Shares w/o Pre-emptive Rights Voted against this resolution on 8th December 2020.
+The rational for the voting decision was that the increase to the borrowing powers is considered excessive.
+Wellington Shriram Transport Finance Co.
+Ltd. Global Impact Authority to Convert Debt into Shares and Issue Shares w/o Pre-emptive Rights Voted against this resolution on 8th December 2020.
 Rationale for the voting decision was due to excessive dilution.
+Genesis Kangwon Land, Inc Emerging Markets Amend Articles of Incorporation Investment Company SICAV Voted against management on 14th August 2020.
+Rationale for the voting decision was due to potential to enable engagement in non-commercial activities.
+Genesis considers any vote significant that is against the management recommendation.